NVIDIA/nim-anywhere/docs/0_2_3_ubuntu.md

     chmod +x NVIDIA-AI-Workbench-*.AppImage
     ```

 1. AI Workbench will install the NVIDIA drivers for you (if needed).
-You will need to reboot your machine after the drivers are installed and then restart the AI Workbench installation by double-clicking the NVIDIA AI Workbench icon on your desktop.
+You will need to reboot your local machine after the drivers are installed and then restart the AI Workbench installation by double-clicking the NVIDIA AI Workbench icon on your desktop.

 1. Select Docker as your container runtime.